 Idempotence¶

-Imdempotence (which you may read a formal definition of on Wikipedia, when we are talking about messaging, is when a message redelivery can be handled without ending up in an unintended state.
+Idempotence (which you can read a formal definition of on Wikipedia) in messaging systems means that a message redelivery can be handled without resulting in an unintended state.

-Before we talk about idempotency, let's talk about the delivery of messages on the consumer side.
+Before discussing idempotency, let's discuss message delivery guarantees on the consumer side.

-Since CAP doesn't uses MS DTC or other type of 2PC distributed transaction mechanism, there is a problem that the message is strictly delivered at least once.
+Since CAP doesn't use MS DTC or other 2PC (Two-Phase Commit) distributed transaction mechanisms, there is an inherent limitation: messages are delivered at least once.
 Specifically, in a message-based system, there are three possibilities:

 - At Most Once